 The Catford Hill Climb is the ‘oldest continuing cycle race in the world’, with a history dating back to 1886.
 It takes place annually on York’s Hill these days, on a Sunday in October.
 Last year I was disappointed to have missed this event because of really wet conditions.
 This time we were very lucky to have a slot of dry weather amid some very wet days.

 Seven or eight of us met in the car park in Marden as usual at 9 AM.
-In fact the rest were just leaving as I arrived, so that was lucky.
+In fact they were all just leaving as I arrived, so that was lucky.
 It was a misty morning, much colder than of late and most of us were in longs, long sleeves and gloves.
 I guess the wonderful extended Summer we have been having is finally over!
-We rode 22 fairly uneventful miles to the top of York’s Hill.
+We rode 22 fairly uneventful miles to the evant area at the top of Yorks Hill.

 By the time we left I was pretty cold.
 It didn’t help that the first thing we encountered on the ride home was a fast descent of Ide Hill, which didn’t exactly warm me up!
-On the way back various riders peeled off leaving just three of us by the time we arrived back in Marden.
+On the way back various riders peeled off, leaving just three of us by the time we arrived back in Marden.
 I could have gone straight home but thought I’d get some extra miles in.
-I’m glad I finally got to see this historic event.
+I’m glad I finally got to see the historic Catford Hill Climb.